meedan/check/README.md

 - Narcissus screenshot service (container `narcissus`) at [http://localhost:8687](http://localhost:8687)
 - Fetch fact-checking service (container `fetch`) at [http://localhost:8687/about](http://localhost:8687/about)
 - Search v2 prototype application (container `search`) at [http://localhost:8001](http://localhost:8001)
+- Otel Collector – you can configure receivers, processors and exporters in the otel-collector-config.yaml

 ## Testing